2024 Siegfried Excellence In STEM Education Award Winners

 Catalayah Elementary and Westside Elementary, Claremore Public Schools

-Elementary Category Winner
+Elementary Category Finalist

 Ashley Henry, with just two years of teaching experience, has already made a significant impact as a 3rd and 5th-grade teacher and after-school STEM club leader.
 As she transitions to the role of Innovation Lab (STEM) teacher, Ashley will extend her dynamic, technology-driven approach to students across two Claremore elementary schools this year.